LEADING SAINTS – Episode 13 July 2019

 - That is the story frame – from the moment when you didn’t know what you knew by the end, or hadn’t felt what you’d felt by the end, to a moment after you’d learned or felt or experienced that change.

 This is about storytelling – having a story you can share any any given time.
-Yes.
+Definitely.
 But Homework For Life is also about journaling.

 “You are capturing something from every day.
 You don’t lose a day anymore.
 Most people, if you ask them, What did you do last Thursday, they will never be able to tell you what they did last Thursday … They throw memories away like they are trash.
 They disregard these days like they are just throwaways, when they’re really the most precious things we have.”

-The other thing that happens, when we are journaling our stories, is we find that we remember other similar stories.
+The other thing that happens, when we are journaling our stories is that we find that we remember other similar stories.
 “Things that you can’t believe you would ever forget, will suddenly emerge.”

 Just this morning, journaling on my own, I remembered an experience I’d had, maybe 13 years ago, when Ella was just a toddler.
 As a young mom, I was plenty busy.
 And, in a manic rush, one afternoon, I made a lengthy list of “things to do” on a paper napkin.
 Ella put everything into perspective when she picked up that napkin, not five minutes later, and blew her nose on it.
 The scene before me not only communicated Ella’s respect for my to-do list, but realigned my day’s priorities.